atyryshkina/algorithm-performance-analysis/README.md

 ![alt text](images/model_comparison.png)

 The Random Forest outperforms all of the other regressors, and it's followed by the neural network (MLPRegressor).
 Lasso scored close to zero for nearly all of the tests, as can be seen from it's total mean and median performance.
 It seems that many of the regressors are unable to handle the high dimensional, and mixed continuous/categorical, dataset.
-We have seen in the section [Undetected Errors](#undetected-errors) that a linear relationship was expected when all of the parameters are frozen except for file size.
+We have seen in the section [Undetected Errors](#undetected-errors), when we looked at bwa mam, that a linear relationship was expected when all of the parameters are frozen except for file size.
 If it was the case that most of the paremeters except for one or two were frozen, the other regressors, like the linear regressor, would be more useful.
 However, those regressors that are unable to group the jobs into similar parameters, the way the Random Forest is able to do, and is indeed designed to do, do not hold up in the high dimensional space.

 Pruning out outliers with contamination=0.05 affected the predictions as follows.
-SVR Regression was not performed in these tests because of the length of time required to comlete them.
+SVR Regression was not performed in these tests because of the length of time required to comlete them, and linear regression is omitted because of it's poor performance.

 ##### model comaprison pruning of 5% of the datasets with isolation forest